5 Copywriting Tips For Any Sized Business

 If you have a business and want to sell products or services, you need decent copywriting skills.
 It will make all the difference to your bottom line - your profits.
 The following tips will help you to become a better copywriter.

-1. Identify Your Target Audience
+- Identify Your Target Audience

 Before you can even think about your copy, you need to establish your audience first.
 Who are you marketing to?
 Is it kids, teenagers, work from home moms, or pensioners.
 Does your audience have a specific need that drives them to your product or service?
 Do they have pains, problems, etc?

-The more you understand about your target audience, the better your copy will ultimately reflect their needs, therefore helping to establish the conversation between you.
+The more you understand about your target audience, the better your copy will ultimately reflect their needs, therefore helping to establish the conversation between you. - Get Level By Speaking The Same Language

 Your audience needs to feel as if you are their friend.
 By speaking their language, you establish a connection; your own conversation.
-Unless your reader is able to make this connection, chances are he or she will never buy from you.
+Unless your reader is able to make this connection, chances are he or she will never buy from you. - Apply The KISS Rule

 The KISS rule stands for 'Keep It Short and Simple.'
 As a foundation of good copywriting, KISS translates to short and simple sentences.
-It also means to stay on topic while keeping the information presented in a bite-size length.
+It also means to stay on topic while keeping the information presented in a bite-size length. - Avoid Jargon

 In order to directly impact on as many people as possible it is a good idea to leave jargon (difficult to comprehend words) entirely out of your copy.
-If you end up confusing your readers they will only get discouraged from buying.
+If you end up confusing your readers they will only get discouraged from buying. - Stay True To Facts

 If you lie about product and service facts in your copy, your business image will become tarnished in the industry.
 Always stay true to facts, never make up claims you can't meet or satisfy.
 Your customers will appreciate your professionalism and happily refer you to their friends or business partners in return.